The ten-second countdown had begun.

 Her sobs came out in short sharp blasts as she stared at me in bewilderment.

 Why was she still standing there?
 Didn't she realize what I was?
-Wasn't she afraid of me?
+She didn't seem afraid of me.

-She reached her tiny hand into the wicker basket and pulled out a round shortbread biscuit, then held it out to me as an offering.
+She reached her tiny hand into the wicker basket and pulled out a round shortbread cookie, then held it out to me as an offering.

 “Are you hungry?”
 She asked, slowly stepping closer and closer.

 I could hardly believe what I was seeing.
 She crept slowly towards me in her ladybird wellington boots until she was but a mere step away.
 Her small hand was still holding out the food for me to take.
 I didn't want to frighten her-- she intrigued me.

 I took the food from her hand carefully, then chewed it fast.
 I swallowed it, then licked my muzzle clean again.
 She let out a sharp breath, as she smiled.
 This gave her the confidence to do what she did next.